aderaaij/wp-image-preload/readme.md

 # 📷 Image Preload
 An Image preloader / Lazy loader plugin to improve page load times.
 Images will be loaded just before they're in the viewport.
 This uses [`Intersection Observerver`](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) to detect if an element is in the viewport.
 This is an 'experimental' technique and not yet available in every browser.
-There's an official polyfill available which is not (yet) included in the plugin.
+There's an official polyfill available which you can load by going to `tools->Image Preload Settings` in the WP Admin menu.

 The preloading will replace both `src` and `srcset` with `data-src` and `data-srcset` respectively. `src` will be replaced with a 1px gif.
 When an element is about to scroll into the viewport these are switched back again.